Adventures in a Messy Life

 The 10 Commandments point us to a loving and holy God.
 You need both sides to truly understand God.
 A holy God would instantly punish you for any sin, and the punishment is death.
 A loving God would not be able to correct you because they would not want to hurt you then.
 But a holy and loving God offers correction and support to bring you back to friendship and trust.

 Ruth was rescued from poverty by her bridegroom Boaz.
-The church was rescued from their poverty of sin by its bridegroom Jesus.
+The church was rescued from its poverty of sin by its bridegroom Jesus.

 Saul looked like the perfect king.
 He was handsome, he was tall, he was strong, but he did not follow God and ultimately was a weak king because of it.
 Jesus did not look like a king, he was common, he was a carpenter, but he is the True King.